Kamran-Afzali/Kamran-Afzali.github.io/_posts/FEP/FEP_Patho.md

 As a treatment framework along these lines to avoid repetitive sampling, therapists should consider the context, mood, or bodily states during problem-solving.
 Activities like endurance training can reduce rumination by promoting neurogenesis, integrating the emotional flanker task with CBT helps patients shift attention away from negative thought patterns.
 Along the same lines, metacognitive and acceptance and commitment therapies have shown promise by guiding cognitive processes and goal setting based on personal values.
 Explicitly incorporating problem complexity estimations and analyzing the costs and benefits of mental engagement can further refine treatments.
 Patients should learn to predict the time and benefits of solving problems through mental simulation compared to overt actions.
 It is also important to highlight the shared etiology between MDD and anxiety disorders, with rumination being a common factor.
 Thus, the proposed improvements for treating rumination in MDD could be beneficial for other psychiatric conditions, such as social anxiety disorder and generalized anxiety disorder.
 Preventing excessive rumination should be a key therapeutic target across various psychological disorders.

+The free energy principle and active inference framework provide a computational account for understanding various psychiatric disorders as disorders of inference.
+Here are some examples from the scientific literature on how this framework can be applied to psychiatric disorders:

+#### Schizophrenia
+According to the active inference framework, symptoms like hallucinations or delusions in schizophrenia can be explained as resulting from false inferences about the causes of sensory inputs [1][2].
+Specifically, an aberrant regulation of the precision parameter, which weights sensory evidence against prior beliefs, can lead to hallucinations if unreliable sensory data is given too much precision compared to prior beliefs [2].

+#### Autism Spectrum Disorder
+The active inference view suggests that the core deficit in autism may be a failure to attenuate or suppress the precision of sensory evidence for self-produced actions (sensory attenuation) [1][2].
+This could explain symptoms like hypersensitivity to sensory stimuli and difficulties with coherence and integration of information in autism.

 #### Post-Traumatic Stress Disorder (PTSD)
 Active inference has been used to model the pathophysiology of PTSD [4].
 The core idea is that in PTSD, sparse sensory samples confirm an overly strong prior belief about threat, inducing a sustained stress response state.
 This corresponds to the notion of "underfitting" in machine learning, where sensory data is given insufficient weight compared to prior beliefs.